itsalexi/MISA-Python-Workshop/lesson6_qpi_calculator/README.md

 ## QPI Formula

-QPI = (Sum of (Grade Points × Credits)) / Total Credits
+QPI = (Sum of (Grade Points × Units)) / Total Units

 Where:
 - Grade Points: A = 4.0, B+ = 3.5, B = 3.0, C+ = 2.5, C = 2.0, D = 1.0, F = 0.0
-- Credits: Number of credit hours for each subject
+- Units: Number of units for each subject

 ## Building the Calculator Step by Step